Norms in motivic homotopy theory: Introduction

 The norm functors are thus a new basic functoriality of stable motivic homotopy theory, to be added to the list $f_\sharp$, $f^*$, $f_*$, $f_!$, $f^!$.
 The three covariant functors $f_\sharp$, $f_*$, and $f_\otimes$ should be viewed as parametrized versions of the sum, product, and tensor product in $\SH(S)$:

 Of course, the sum and the product coincide in $\SH(S)$, and much more generally the functors $f_\sharp$ and $f_*$ coincide up to a ``twist'' when $f$ is both smooth and proper.

 The basic interactions between sums, products, and tensor products extend to this parametrized setting.
 For example, the \emph{associativity} and \emph{commutativity} of these operations are encoded in the compatibility of the assignments $f\mapsto f_\sharp,f_*,f_\otimes$ with composition and base change.
 The \emph{distributivity} of tensor products over sums and products has a parametrized extension as well.
 To express these properties in a coherent manner, we are led to consider \emph{$2$-categories of spans}\footnote{All the $2$-categories that appear in this introduction are $(2,1)$-categories, i.e., their $2$-morphisms are invertible.}, which will be ubiquitous throughout the paper.
 The most fundamental example is the $2$-category $\Span(\Fin)$ of spans of finite sets: its objects are finite sets, its morphisms are spans $X\from Y\to Z$, and composition of morphisms is given by pullback.
-The one-point set in this $2$-category happens to be the \emph{universal commutative monoid}: if $\scr C$ is any $\infty$-category with finite products, then a finite-product-preserving functor $\Span(\Fin)\to\scr C$ is precisely a commutative monoid in $\scr C$.
+The one-point set in this $2$-category happens to be the \emph{universal commutative monoid}: if $\scr C$ is any $\infty$-category with finite products, then a finite-product-preserving functor $\Span(\Fin)\to\scr C$ is precisely a commutative monoid in $\scr C$ (we refer to Appendix~\ref{app:spans} for background on $\infty$-categories of spans and for a proof of this fact).
 For example, the $\infty$-category $\SH(S)$ is itself a commutative monoid in the $\infty$-category $\Cat_\infty$ of $\infty$-categories, under either the direct sum or the smash product.
 These commutative monoid structures correpond to functors

 Using that $\SH(S)^I\simeq \SH(\coprod_I S)$, one can splice these functors together as $S$ varies to obtain